 As a general rule, the best policy is to understand what bills are due and to pay them on time.
 Homeowners should keep their loan and mortgage documents ins a safe place.
 They should understand what mortgage payments, property taxes, insurance obligations, and other bills are due.
 The homeowner needs to know whether they pay these bills separately or if they make one payment to the loan service company.

-Anyone who can’t make their mortgage payments; because they lost a job, an illness, or any reason should speak with an experienced Florida mortgage rights lawyer.
+Anyone who can’t make their mortgage payments; because they lost a job, an illness or any reason should speak with an experienced Florida mortgage rights lawyer.
 Some of the items you need to review are:

 - If paying the arrears is all you need to do

-- The amount of penalties and fees
+- The number of penalties and fees

 - Documentation such as your tax returns, bank statements, pay stubs, social security payments, alimony, and other income.

 The attorney will review your income, debts, and regular payments such as food and utilities – to see how much you can really afford.
-This information helps determine if alternatives are realistic.
+This information helps to determine if alternatives are realistic.